FlorianMichael/Bukkit-Extensions2/README.md

 ```

 ## Usage:
-SpigotBrigadier offers two types of commands, the Brigadier Command and the DefaultCommand, Brigadier <br>
+SpigotBrigadier offers two types of commands, the *BrigadierCommand* and the *DefaultCommand*, Brigadier <br>
-Commands use the Brigadier framework from Mojang, Default Commands remind strongly of the classic command system from <br>
+Commands use the [Brigadier](https://github.com/Mojang/brigadier) framework from Mojang, Default Commands remind strongly
-Spigot, where the args are passed as ObjectArrayHelper element (Util from the library), for both command types there <br>
+of the classic command system from Spigot, where the args are passed as ObjectArrayHelper element (Util from the library),
-is an example below <br>
+for both command types there is an example below <br>

 ## Example:
 ```java